 For safety reasons and because of the nature of LED light fixture design, LED Strip Lights, Light Bars, and Module Light strings have recommended limitations for the length of run.
 But it’s relatively easy to make a safe but effective large LED installation by keeping the following things in mind.

 1) Observe run limits for your LED fixture.

-At the bottom of this page, you’ll find a table with the run limits of feet and fixtures for all our strips, bars, and module lights.
+You’ll find the run limits of feet and fixtures for all our strips, bars, and module lights on the respective product pages.
 (A “run” is defined as a section of LED strip light or daisy-chained group of fixtures that are running continuously from a single power source.)
 Observing run limits will result in a safer installation, and help prolong the life of the lights.
 (Although 12V LEDs can operate in a range of about 10V to 14V, less or more voltage will drastically reduce the life of the bulbs, and cause them to be dimmer than normal.)

 2) Don’t overdrive a 12V power source.